Act of God: Contract law

 In the law of contracts, an act of God may be interpreted as an implied defense under the rule of impossibility or impracticability.
-If so, the promise is discharged because of unforeseen occurrences, which were unavoidable and would result in insurmountable delay, expense, or other material breach.
+If so, the promise is discharged because of unforeseen occurrences which were unavoidable and would result in insurmountable delay, expense, or other material breach.

 Under the English common law, contractual obligations were deemed sacrosanct, so failure to honor a contract could lead to an order for specific performance or internment in a debtor's prison.
-In 1863, this harsh rule was softened by the case of Taylor v Caldwell which introduced the doctrine of frustration of contract, which provided that "where a contract becomes impossible to perform and neither party is at fault, both parties may be excused their obligations".
-In this case, a music hall was burned down by act of God before a contract of hire could be fulfilled, and the court deemed the contract frustrated.
+In 1863, this harsh rule was softened by the case of Taylor v Caldwell which introduced the doctrine of frustration of contract, which provided "where a contract becomes impossible to perform and neither party is at fault, both parties may be excused their obligations".
+In this case, a music hall was burned down before the contract of hire could be fulfilled.
+The court implied a term into the contract for hire which stipulated the continued existence of the music hall since this was essential to the contract's performance.
+Blackburn J states [at 29]:"The principle seems to us to be that in contracts in which the performance depends on the continued existence of a given person or thing, a condition is implied that the impossibility of performance arising from the perishing of the person or thing shall excuse the performance."The court thus deemed the contract frustrated.
+The fact that neither party was to blame for the fire was essential to the judgement.

-In other contracts, such as indemnification, an act of God may be no excuse, and in fact may be the central risk assumed by the promisor—e.g., flood insurance or crop insurance—the only variables being the timing and extent of the damage.
+In other contracts, such as indemnification, an act of God may be no excuse and in fact may be the central risk assumed by the promisor—e.g., flood insurance or crop insurance—the only variables being the timing and extent of the damage.
 In many cases, failure by way of ignoring obvious risks due to "natural phenomena" will not be sufficient to excuse performance of the obligation, even if the events are relatively rare: e.g., the year 2000 problem in computers.
 Under the Uniform Commercial Code, 2-615, failure to deliver goods sold may be excused by an "act of God" if the absence of such act was a "basic assumption" of the contract, and the act has made the delivery "commercially impracticable".

 Recently, human activities have been claimed to be the root causes of some events previously considered natural disasters.
 In particular: